ben432rew/recession_survivor/project/ui/README.md

 	* I do not like this behavior and am actively looking for a better way...

-For the view.py files, no changes are needed.
+For the view.py files, see `request.context_dict` on this page.

 ## AJAX links